tidehackathon/team-dstl-1/README.md

 * Rectification of images (i.e. correcting for perspective) prior to feeding them into the neural network
 * Improving the training data to include a wider range of perspectives and weather conditions
+* Model is currently only trained on aerial imagery, as there was no suitable dataset of drone imagery linked to aerial imagery.
+If this data set can be found or built, then this would likely significantly improve the model quality.
+The model training code would need some small changes to support this.

 ## Other Attempted Approaches